BM-21 Grad: Projectiles

 The original "Grad" rocket has a range of about 20 km.
 The first modification called "G-M" increased the range to about 27.5 km, while the second modification "G-2000" further increased the range to about 40 km.
 The latest technology development has allowed new Grad rockets to have 52 km range.
 The range may also vary due to the type of warhead.

 The 9M22S munition (see below) was developed by NPO Splav during the Soviet era.
-Instead of a high-explosive fragmentation warhead, the 9M22S rocket carries a warhead containing 180 separate 9N510 incendiary elements.
+Instead of a high-explosive fragmentation warhead, the 9M22S rocket carries a warhead containing 180 separate 9N510 incendiary submunitions.
 Designed to ignite vegetation, storage facilities, or fuel, these incendiary elements consist of hexagonal prisms made from a magnesium alloy known to the Russian GOST as ML-5, filled with a thermite mixture.
 Each element has a nominal length of 40 mm and a width of 25 mm and a burning time of at least 2 minutes.
 The effect of these incendiary, as well as conventional lighting munitions (especially at night), outwardly resembles the use of phosphorus munitions.